Niujunbo2002/NativeRes-LLaVA/README.md

 ## Install

-This is a repo enabling you train a LLaVA using images with any resolution.
+This is a repo enabling you train a LLaVA using images with native resolution.

 1. Clone this repository and navigate to LLaVA folder